PostHog/posthog.com/contents/tutorials/track-high-volume-apis.md

 tags: ['feature flags', 'configuration']
 ---

 Tracking high-volume APIs is a balancing act.
-You want to keep them as efficient as possible, while still capturing the usage data to improve them.
+You want to keep them as efficient as possible, while still capturing data to improve them.
 This tutorial aims to help you find this balance.

 We'll build an API in Express, add PostHog, and then implement two solutions for tracking:

 1. Sampling using feature flags
 2. Caching usage and batching event capture